SylvainGa/BatteryMonitor/README.md

 It uses a linear least squares fit method to average all the recorded downtrends to find the most accurate projection until depleted.

 There are 6 main views that can be viewed by swiping up or down or using the Previous/Next buttons.
 The first view, as well as the order and which ones to show are configurable in the app Settings (see below for details).
-Outside of the glance view, there is a 'Summary' view (default), a 'Usage details per hours' view, a 'Usage details per day' view, a 'Last charge' view a 'Graphical historical' view and a 'Projection' view where the future usage trend is tagged at the end of the historical view.
+Outside of the glance view, there is a 'Summary' view (default), a 'Usage details per hours' view, a 'Usage details per day' view, a 'Last charge' view, a 'Graphical historical' view and a 'Projection' view where the future usage trend is tagged at the end of the historical view.

 In the Glance and Summary view, you can choose (in Settings) to let the app determine if it's best to view 'per hour' or 'per day' (Auto) or statically use 'Per hour' or 'Per day'.

 In the Summary view, the number on the right of the batterie gauge represents the time since the device was last charged (doesn't have to be a complete charge) and below it is the trending discharge (per hour or day).

 When charging, a popup will show up showing the battery level and the rate of increase per hour.

-The default order of the panels is 1,2,3,4,5,6 which are respectively Summary, by hour view, by day view, last charge, History and a Projection view.
-Changing the order and removing a number will affect was is shown and their order.
+Touching the screen or pressing the Select button will toggle this display on and off.

 In the graph views, the battery level chart, just like for the battery level in data views, is color coded.
 100-50% is green, 49-30% is yellow, 29-10% is orange and below 10% is red.
 If the device supports solar charging, a dark red line will represent the solar intensity (in %) as seen by the device.
 Below the graphs, the left arrow represent the earliest sample time, the right arrow represent "Now' for the History view and the time the device is projected to have a depleted battery in the Projection view.
 The '100=' further down is how long the battery is projected to last if the device was charged to 100%.
 The other fields are quite self explanatory.

+The default order of the panels is 1,2,3,4,5,6 which are respectively Summary, by hour view, by day view, last charge, History and a Projection view.
+Changing the order and removing a number will affect was is shown and their order.

+Use the Menu button to erase the history and start fresh.

-There is enough memory to store at most 1,200 data points (it's 4 times the screen size, maxing at 1,200), Since only changed battery level are recorded, depending on how fast your device is draining, and the app's ability to average older data to make room for newer ones, you'll have data for several days.
+There is enough memory to store at most 1,200 data points (it's 4 times the screen size, maxing at 1,200), Since only changed battery level are recorded, depending on how fast your device is draining, and the app's ability to average older data to make room for newer ones, you'll have data for several days if not weeks.

-Data points are calculated using a background process running every 5 minutes.
+Data points are calculated using a background process running every 5 minutes when inactive and every minute while the Glance or main app is active.

 Like all my apps, they were done by me, for me and I'm sharing them with others for free.
 However,